 At first individual house builders dug out stone from the immediate vicinity of the house often leaving a depression in the ground.
-Later, extensive quarries were developed on either side of what is now Aberford Road and close to the site of the railway station.
+Extensive quarries were then developed on either side of what is now Aberford Road and close to the site of the railway station.

 The trade probably reached its peak in the early Victorian period.
 One notable use was for the improvements to Oulton Hall although experts believe Oulton church was built of Millstone Grit from further afield.

 A local history compiled by the former headmaster of Rothwell Grammar School, E.R.
 Manley, says stone was exported to London along the canal from Swillington Bridge up until 1906.

 Pigot’s trade directory from 1841 lists no less than 7 stone masons and merchants living in Oulton.
 Among them were Thomas Abbey, William Owen and his son of the same name, James Rhodes, Robert Whitehead, William Wrigglesworth, and a man or woman called Burnell.
 Also by that time the Old and New Masons pubs were already going strong, both run by landladies called Elizabeth!